Rotterdamsche Droogdok Maatschappij: After the war

 On 20 December 1991, the company was sold by the government to the Royal Begemann Group of Joep van den Nieuwenhuyzen, and renamed RDM Technology Holding BV.
 Due to a lack of orders, employment was cut from nearly 1,200 to under 500 during reorganizations in 1993 and 1994, while the departments were divided into RDM Technology BV and RDM Submarines BV.

 In 1996, these companies were privately obtained by van der Nieuwenhuyzen.
 They were used for several activities and financial operations in the weapons industry, but no longer in association with the company's original shipbuilding activities.
 The shipyard itself was eventually acquired by the city of Rotterdam.
+The former shipyard was leased in perpetuity to the Port of Rotterdam in 2004.
+The site has since been redeveloped into the RDM Campus.

 Products

 The primary business of RDM had always been ship repair in its drydock facility, although it also built several new vessels over the years.
-The company also became a strong competitor in building equipment for offshore drilling by the mid 1960s.
+The company also became a strong competitor in building equipment for offshore drilling by the mid-1960s.